diegopau/chattyhive-blog/config/public/wp-content/plugins/digicution-simple-twitter-feed/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed bug with URL detection in some tweets where no space in front of URL string

+= 1.4.2.9 =
+* Fixed error when cleansing Tweet ID’s that generated a warning in PHP Log Files.
+Thanks to Tony Hernandez for highlighting the issue.
+* Updated OpenSSL to use IV as required by PHP 5.3.3 - Fixes repeated OpenSSL warning in log file.
+This will require re-entry of Twitter API information if using OpenSSL.
+Thanks to Tony Hernandez for highlighting the issue.
+* Checked compatibility with Wordpress 4.0 / 4.1

+= 1.4.2.8 =
+* Fixed 'line-height' bug if Tweet Font Size set to 'ems'.
+Thanks to Ian Clarke for highlighting the issue.
+* Added @Screenname option to Follow Buttons (Header & Footer).
+Extra request from Ian Clarke.

 = 1.4.2.7 =
 * Changed Tweet ID to use ‘id_str’ instead as original number could cause erronous input on some PHP installations.